HusainT/StockTrader/README.md

 # StockTrader
-Predicts stocks rising and falling and calculates return on investment using Algorithmic trading algorithmic over expected returns
+Predicts stocks rising and falling and calculates return on investment using Algorithmic trading algorithmic over expected returns.
+It will ask for input on the stock symbol for the S&P 500 company and an initial amount of money to invest.
+Returns the amount of money after following the investment strategy and compares it to how much you would have made if you just invested and held.